-As already stated, the juvenile court could well have questioned the credibility of the excuses the mother offered to explain her repeated and continued absences from the child's life.
-Further, the juvenile court also could have disbelieved the mother's contentions that she wanted, at the time of the hearing, to provide a home for the child.
 Accordingly, given the evidence in the record, the juvenile court's ability to assess the credibility of the witnesses as they testified, and the resulting presumption in favor of the juvenile court's judgment, we agree with the juvenile court that the evidence was sufficient to support a finding that the child was dependent.
 We conclude that the mother has failed to demonstrate that the juvenile court's dependency finding was plainly and palpably wrong or clearly erroneous.
 Ex parte Fann, supra; J.S.M. v.
 P.J., supra.

-The mother has not argued that, assuming that the juvenile court did not err in finding the child to be dependent, it erred in awarding custody of the child to the great-aunt.
+The mother has not argued that, assuming that it did not err in finding the child to be dependent, the juvenile court erred in awarding custody of the child to the great-aunt.
 Accordingly, we must deem that issue to have been waived.

 Robino v.
 Kilgore, 838 So.
 2d 366, 370 (Ala.
 2002); Pardue v.

 Potter, 632 So.
 2d 470, 473 (Ala.
 1994).